 Team Scotland has a proud history in Aquatics at the Commonwealth Games with our swimmers and divers winning medals at every Games with the exception of 1978 and 1990.
 To round off our Sport Focus, here are 12 things you might not know about Aquatics at the Commonwealth Games:

-9. 18 year old Scott McLay became Scotland’s most successful Commonwealth Youth Games athlete in history, winning three gold, one silver and one bronze at Bahamas 2017.
-He has made an immediate step up into the senior team, winning bronze in the 4 x 200m Freestyle Relay at Gold Coast 2018.
+8. 18 year old Scott McLay became Scotland’s most successful Commonwealth Youth Games athlete in history, winning three gold, one silver and one bronze at Bahamas 2017.
+He has made an immediate step up into the senior team and will represent Team Scotland at Gold Coast 2018.

 10. Edinburgh’s Royal Commonwealth Pool is the only venue ever to be used at three Commonwealth Games (1970, 1986 and 2014).
 It also hosted the Swimming events at the 2000 Commonwealth Youth Games.

-11. The Butterfly stroke used to be considered only a legitimate variation of Breaststroke.
-At Sydney 1938, English swimmer John G Davies won the 220 yards Breaststroke event and broke the existing record by using what was later to become known as the Butterfly with the result that the record established by Davies was to stand until 1958.
+11. At Sydney 1938, English swimmer John G Davies won the 220 yards Breaststroke event and broke the existing record by using what was later to become known as the Butterfly stroke.
+At the time it was merely regarded as a legitimate variation of the Breaststroke with the result that the record established by Davies was to stand until 1958.

-Find out more about the sport in the Commonwealth Games on our dedicated Aquatics page and look out for our next sport focus as we profile each of the 25 sports to have participated since the Games began in 1930.
+Find out more about the sport in the Commonwealth Games on our dedicated Aquatics page and look out for our next sport focus as we profile each of the sports on the Gold Coast 2018 programme.